-2. Why can't I connect to the access point or the wireless router?
+2. I cannot connect to the access point or the wireless router.

-- Make sure that the SSID on the DWL-G510 Wireless G PCI Adapter is exactly the same as the SSID on the access point or wireless router. - Move the DWL-G510 and the access point or wireless router into the same room and then test the wireless connection. - Disable all security settings.
-(WEP, MAC address control, AES). - Make sure that the access point/router is not set to a different frequency. - Turn off your access point and the computer with the DWL-G510.
-Turn on the access point, and then turn on the computer with the DWL-G510. - Refresh the DWL-G510 Utility.
+- Make sure that the SSID on the D-Link DWL-AG530 Wireless PCI Adapter is exactly the same as the SSID on the access point or wireless router. - Move the DWL-AG530 and access point or wireless router into the same room and then test the wireless connection. - Disable all security settings.
+(WEP, MAC Address Control, AES). - Make sure that the access point/router is not set to a different frequency. - Turn off your access point and the computer with the DWL-AG530.
+Turn on the access point, and then turn on the computer with the DWL-AG530. - Refresh the DWL-AG530 Utility. - Make sure that the 802.11a access point and the adapter is set to channel 52 and above in the 802.11a band, because the DWL-AG530 does not support channels 36-48 in the 802.11a band.

-3. Why aren't the Power and Link lights on?
+3. The DWL-AG530 Power and Link lights are not on.

-Check to see if the DWL-G510 Wireless G PCI Adapter is firmly inserted into the PCI slot of your laptop computer.
+Check to see if the DWL-AG530 PCI adapter is firmly inserted into the PCI slot of your laptop computer.

 4. I forgot my Encryption key.
-What should I do?

-Reset the access point to its factory default settings and restore the DWL-G510 Wireless G PCI Adapter to the factory default settings.
+Reset the access point to its factory default settings and restore the DWL-AG530 PCI adapter to the factory default settings.

-5. What should I do when the computer does not recognize the DWL-G510 Wireless G PCI Adapter?
+5. The computer does not recognize the D-Link DWL-AG530 Wireless PCI Adapter.

-- Make sure that the DWL-G510 Wireless G PCI Adapter is properly seated in the computer's PCI slot. - If Windows does not detect the hardware upon insertion of the adapter, make sure to completely remove drivers that were previously loaded.
+- Make sure that the D-Link DWL-AG530 Wireless PCI Adapter is properly seated in the computer's PCI slot. - If Windows does not detect the hardware upon insertion of the adapter, make sure to completely remove drivers that were previously loaded.
 To remove the drivers, do the following:

 - A. Under Tools> select Folder Options...> select View > under Hidden files and folders > select Show hidden files and folders. - B. Uncheck Hide extension for known file types > click on Apply. - C. Search for previously loaded driver files.
 Remove these files from the INF and SYSTEM32 (DRIVERS) folders in the Windows directory.
-Note: Windows XP and Windows 2000 will rename .inf files that have not received WHQL certification into oem.inf files (e.g., oem1.inf.)

-6. What should I do when the computer with the DWL-G510 installed is unable to connect to the wireless network and/or the Internet?

-- Check that the LED indicators for the broadband modem are indicating normal activity.
+Note: Windows XP and Windows 2000 will rename .inf files that have not received WHQL certification into oem.inf files (e.g., oem1.inf). - 6.
+The computer with the DWL-AG530 installed is unable to connect to the wireless network and/or the Internet. - Check that the LED indicators for the broadband modem are indicating normal activity.
 If not, there may be a problem with the broadband connection. - Check that the LED indicators on the wireless router are functioning properly.
 If not, check that the AC power and Ethernet cables are firmly connected. - Check that the IP address, subnet mask, gateway, and DNS settings are correctly entered for the network. - In Infrastructure mode, make sure the same Service Set Identifier (SSID) is specified on the settings for the wireless clients and access points.
-The SSID factory default setting for most D-Link products is default.
+The SSID factory default setting for the D-Link products is default.
 (Double-click on the WLAN icon in the taskbar.
-The Link Info screen will display the SSID setting.) - In Ad-Hoc mode, both wireless clients will need to have the same SSID.
+The Link Info screen will display the SSID setting). - In Ad-Hoc mode, both wireless clients will need to have the same SSID.
 Please note that it might be necessary to set up one client to establish a BSS (Basic Service Set) and wait briefly before setting up other clients.
 This prevents several clients from trying to establish a BSS at the same time, which can result in multiple singular BSSs being established, rather than a single BSS with multiple clients associated to it.